Missy Lamont – Executive Director

 In early 2014, Thomas “Spyder” Eppley became a volunteer at NTRC and by December that same year he took on his present position as Barn and Property Assistant in which he takes great pride in being a member of the NTRC team.
 Spyder firmly believes that the animals he has encountered in his life have been some of his best teachers – from the first horse whose gentle rhythm helped him with his own balance and coordination to the many abused and abandoned wolves he helped to heal from their emotional scarring with his patient and quiet demeanor at the Shy Wolf Sanctuary.

 Presently while fulfilling his role with NTRC, Spyder is continuing his academics endeavors with emphasis on equine care and management while honing his equestrian skills as a hunter/jumper student and participating as an active member of the Equine Care Support Team at Cornerstone Farm.

-All photographs on this page are courtesy of Valerie Hoffman with Hoffman Photography, to whom we are very grateful.
+All photographs on this page are courtesy of Paula Bowes, to whom we are very grateful.